Aymeric29bzh/Taiga-Docker/README.md

 git clone https://github.com/Aymeric29bzh/Taiga-Docker.git

+WARNING :
+TO CHANGE PORT GO INTO DOCKER-COMPOSE.YML and change...
+If you want you can change Ports But if you change the port you have to add it to the IP address of the API

 First Step :

-Go into docker-compose.yml
-Remplace with your IP into API_NAME.

-If you want you can change Ports

-Second Step :
 Go into taiga-conf -> conf.json
 Change "api" with your IP.

-Third Step :
+SECOND Step :

 Make docker-compose up